5OME-ONE/PBA-Exercises/README.md

 ## Description:

-In this Repo I will provide all solutions of exercises of the
+In this Repo I will provide some solutions of exercises of the
  <span style="color:#6699cc;">**" Dennis Andriesse Practical Binary Analysis "**</span>
   book, one by one as soon as I finish it.